joudot/AzureAppConfigSample/readme.md

+# Introduction
-The intend of this repository is to test a few features offered by App Config Service:
+The intend of this repository is to test a few features offered by Azure App Configuration Service:
 - Integrate App Configuration as a configuration provider in a .NET 6 Application
 - Use different Key Vault references to store secrets
-- Use label to differentiate secret for DEV and PROD and demonstrate how different level of access can be configured to prevent developers from seeing production secrets
+- Use labels to differentiate secrets for DEV and PROD and demonstrate how different levels of access can be configured to prevent developers from seeing production secrets

+# Sources
 To create this sample, I followed the instructions here: https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-aspnet-core-app?tabs=core6x

 Used the read only key as a connection string.